 Ampersand or Beyond Boundaries Programs in the humanities are entry points to a major in the Interdisciplinary Project in the Humanities.
 Text and Traditions students will take four core courses.
 Students who take a humanities-based Beyond Boundaries course will take three core courses.
 Humanities-based Ampersand students will take two T&T core courses.
 In all cases, at least one of these courses must focus on the pre-modern period.
 For T&T students, one course must also focus on the modern period.
+All students must have a passing grade of C or better in IPH Major, T&T minor and DASH Minor courses.

 Students will complete four courses of a foreign language in sequence (as defined by the appropriate academic unit).
 Students who switch languages in the course of their IPH degree will be required to complete at least three consecutive courses of one foreign language before taking the Language Application Exercise.
 Non-native speakers of English will fulfill the IPH language requirement by taking courses in a language other than English and other than their own native language, unless the IPH Steering Committee has reason to grant an exception (e.g. if a student’s native language is central to their research).
 Early in Fall of your Senior year, a language application exercise will be administered in order to assess the ability to translate, comprehend, and analyze passages from texts chosen and studied by the student.